Xi Zhongxun: Second Kuomintang-Communist Civil War

+Early period of the PRC

+Subsequent to the establishment of the People's Republic of China, Xi Zhongxun was designated as a member of the Central People's Government, a member of the People's Revolutionary Military Commission, the Second Secretary of the CCP Northwest Bureau, Vice Chairman and acting Chairman of the Northwest Military and Political Committee, Vice Chairman of the Northwest Administrative Committee, and Political Commissar of both the First Field Army and the Northwest Military Region.
+He managed all significant party, government, and military matters in the Northwest region for an extended duration.
+He was the youngest leader of a major regional bureau.
+Xi spearheaded initiatives to assume control of urban governance, eradicate banditry and local tyrants, execute land reform, enforce campaigns against counterrevolutionaries.
+In this capacity, Xi was known for his moderate policies and the use of non-military means to pacify rebellious areas.

-Xi was sometimes critical of the land reform movement, and was an advocate for the position of the middle peasentry.
+Xi was sometimes critical of the land reform movement, and was an advocate for the position of the middle peasantry.
 As violence increased in 1948, Xi reported that activists in the northwest had sometimes falsely designated landlords and manufactured struggle.
 In 1952, Xi Zhongxun halted the campaign of Wang Zhen and Deng Liqun to implement land reform and class struggle to pastoralist regions of Xinjiang.
 Xi, based on experience in Inner Mongolia, advised against assigning class labels and waging class struggle among pastoralists, but was ignored by Wang and Deng who directed the seizure of livestock from landowners and land from religious authorities.
 The policies inflamed social unrest in pastoralist northern Xinjiang where Ospan Batyr uprising had just been quelled.
-With the support of Mao, Xi reversed the policies, had Wang Zhen relieved from Xinjiang and released over a thousand herders from prison.
+With the support of Mao Zedong, Xi reversed the policies, had Wang Zhen relieved from Xinjiang and released over a thousand herders from prison.